 Another favorite spot is The Jungle Bar – expect good music, drinks, and friendly service.
 For something a little different, head to the cozy Two for the Road Cabo JAZZ Spot – this little jazz joint has great musicians and equally great drinks.
 An absolute must in Cabo.

-After a day enjoying the sights and swimming, a few drinks in the evening is a must.
-Although Tulum isn’t nightlife centric, there are several great evening spots.
+Although Tulum isn’t as nightlife centric as Cabo, there are several great evening spots.
 One of our favorites is Batey Mojito and Guarapo Bar.
 This bar has an energetic vibe, beer garden, and live music – the different flavored mojitos are delicious.

 Another favorite is Xibalbar.
 Expect great service and music at this rooftop bar, as well as a nice selection of food and drinks, and the best hookah in the city.
 It’s usually open until 1am.

 Cabo is known for its great all-inclusive resorts, which is what many couples look for in a honeymoon destination.

 Even though most of the beaches aren’t fantastic for swimming, they are still gorgeous beaches with clear blue waters that would make for an unforgettable honeymoon experience.

 After all, just imagine you and your partner walking along the shore with white sand under your feet while enjoying the sunset, or trying out a new water sport together.
 Cabo has all of that and more.